buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyRadioAntenna.HudText.md

 public string HudText { get; set; }
 ```

-The text displayed in the spawn menu
+Gets or sets text displayed in the spawn menu

 ### Returns